stephrey/50_EniDockerTraining/04_HandsOn/TP3/infraweb/readme.md

 ---

-> Please note that the technical stack for this example will be launched on hardware. (no swarm deployment)
+> Please note that the technical stack for this example will be launched on the host (no swarm deployment).

 ---